Marine Week Boston 2025: Opening Ceremony

-U.S. Marines with the Special Purpose Marine Air-Ground Task Force-250 hosted the opening ceremony at the City Hall Plaza during Marine Week Boston, Aug.
+U.S. Marines with the Special Purpose Marine Air-Ground Task Force-250 hosted the opening ceremony at City Hall Plaza during Marine Week Boston, Aug.
 21, 2025.
 As the Marine Corps marks its 250th year, Marines worldwide observe this historic milestone, paying tribute to generations of valor, duty, and the enduring spirit of Semper Fidelis.
-(U.S. Marine Corps video by Lance Cpl.
-Alondra Y. Lopez Gonzalez)
+(U.S. Marine Corps video by Cpl.
+Sadiel Cortes Guevara)

 |Date Taken: